THE PATH FORWARD

 The Rite of Christian Initiation for Adults is a process that proceeds over weeks and months.
 It has several steps:

 This is the earliest phase in the process; it is also known as the Period of Inquiry.
-Catechumens and Candidates acknowledge that Christ is calling them into the Church through the movement of the Holy Spirit.
-This is a time for seeking and reflection.
+Catechumens and Candidates recognize that Christ is calling them into the Church through the movement of the Holy Spirit.
+This is a time for seeking, discernment and reflection.

 Rite of Acceptance